census-instrumentation/opencensus-service/README.md

 $ make collector
 $ ./bin/occollector_$($GOOS)
 ```
-3. Build a Docker scratch image and use the appropriate Docker command for your scenario:
+3. Build a Docker scratch image and use the appropriate Docker command for your scenario
+(note: additional ports may be required depending on your receiver configuration):
 ```shell
 $ make docker-collector
 $ docker run --rm -it -p 55678:55678 occollector